Butwm/Ae-News/README.md

 - **Future AI Article Recommendations:** Our AI-powered recommendation system suggests articles based on your preferences and reading habits.

+- **Custom RSS:** Dont want to use our app?
+No problem, we are working on our own RSS driven AI that will give you all the information from the world!

 - **Personalization:** Customize your home page with widgets to display the information that matters most to you.

 ## Project Status